The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Under the cash basis, there is asimple two-step calculation:

 ITTOIA 2005, s 31E

-Others, such as the alteration to the treatment of capital expenses and receipts, remove areas of complication.
-However, some of the well-understood principles derived from case law are retained such as expenditure being wholly and exclusively for the purpose of the trade.
+The alteration to the treatment of capital expenses and receipts remove areas of complication; however, some of the well-understood principles derived from case law are retained such as expenditure being wholly and exclusively for the purpose of the trade.

-The simplified cash basis retains the provision of ITTOIA 2005, s 34 which states that expenditure must be incurred ‘wholly and exclusively’ for the purposes of the trade.
+The simplified cash basis states that expenditure must be incurred ‘wholly and exclusively’ for the purposes of the trade.
 This means that expenditure with personal use or other non-business use is disallowed.
 See below, however, regarding the deduction for loan interest.
 For afull review of what wholly and exclusively means, see the Wholly and exclusively guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.